asastats/widgets/inhouse/hogswap/runbook.rst

 Troubleshooting
 ^^^^^^^^^^^^^^^

-- **Every quote fails with a network error** — check the manifest ``hosts`` entry still matches the SDK's default base URL.
-The widget declares one host and nothing else; a vendor change of hostname breaks quoting entirely.
+- **Every quote fails with a network error** — two causes, and the manifest is only the first.
+Check the manifest ``hosts`` entry still matches the SDK's default base URL: the widget declares one host and nothing else, so a vendor change of hostname breaks quoting entirely.

+  Then check the browser console. ``Refused to connect because it violates the document's Content Security Policy`` means the manifest is right and the host is missing from ``connect-src`` in the frontend's ``deploy/roles/nginx/templates/ssl.conf`` — a second, hand-maintained copy of the same list.
+That is not an error the page can catch and explain: the fetch never happens, so the router simply does nothing.
+It shipped that way, and the frontend's ``widgethost/tests/test_csp_hosts.py`` now sweeps every manifest against that template so the two cannot drift again.
+Note the header travels with nginx, not with the code.
 - **Quotes work, signing fails** — HOGSWAP returns an *unsigned* group, so the shared controller's ``signAndSend`` path applies and only the wallet bridge's plain ``signer`` is used.
 Unlike Haystack there is no router-specific signer;